joellicklider878/SimpleDSL/docs/README.md

 # SimpleDSL

-SimpleDSL is a domain-specific language designed to simplify [describe the purpose of your DSL].
+SimpleDSL is a domain-specific language designed to simplify understanding.
 This README provides instructions for setting up and using SimpleDSL on Windows 10 with Python 3.

 ## Table of Contents
 - Prerequisites